 - You changed your password last week and can't remember it.

-Check your spam folder for a message from our team
+Check your spam folder for a message

 Still can't get in?
 Consider creating a replacement Google Account.